garethwebber/elixir-tower-hanoi/README.md

 # Elixir: Towers of Hanoi

 An implementation of Towers of Hanoi written in Elixir.
-I wrote it as when I was learning about found this version https://github.com/wouterken/towers-of-hanoi-elixir, I didn't like it.
+When I was learning elixir, the examples I saw felt ideomatically OO (e.g. [1]) rather than functional stonesI decided to write one myself, leaning into FP.

 Why?
 The definition of a plate, pole and board felt very object-oriented even if they are only used for printing.
 I wanted to switch my mind to data and functions so I designed it this way.